-As of December 31, 2014, we had a dedicated team of 999 employees overseeing our quality control processes, and they work collaboratively with our sales team to provide customer support and after-sale services.
+We have a dedicated team overseeing our quality control processes.
+In addition, we have established operation management and project-based customer service teams, aiming to supervise the whole installation process and service our customers in a timely manner.
+They work collaboratively with our sales team to provide customer support and after-sale services.
 We emphasize gathering customer feedback for our products and addressing customer concerns in a timely manner.
-In addition, to ensure the effectiveness of our quality control procedures, we also provide periodic training to our employees.